rmzetti/hover-exec/READMORE.md

 Scripts can also be run using their REPL version, if this is available - eg. for node, lua, octave, scilab, r, julia.
 For REPLs, successive script execution will recognise previously defined variables and functions.

-To indicate the REPL is to be used, two colons must follow the codeblock id, which then has the form:
+To indicate the REPL is to be used, two colons must follow the code block id, which then has the form:

 -- '''id1 :id2 :restart   //comments